 SXSW Movie Review: ¡Las Sandinistas!

 Get ready to cheer for badass feminist socialist revolutionaries. ¡Las Sandinistas! tells the story of the women involved in the Nicaraguan revolution and government.
-They were key to their success, but their work, sacrifice, aqnd goals have largely been erased.
+They were key to their success; but their work, sacrifice, and goals have largely been erased.

 This celebrates them and will make you root for them.

 But, Sandinistas, you say?
 Weren’t they. . . c-c-c-communists?
-Yes and no. It’s fair to see you should watch how they present everything to judge for yourself, as the women of the movement saw themselves fighting for something wholly different.
+Yes and no. Watch for yourself before pre-judging anything, as the women of the movement saw themselves fighting for something wholly different than what we normally think of as “communism,” even in the vein of Cuba or Venezuela.
 However, the film does gloss over any real critique of the regime — except for the one brought by the women themselves, who claim they had to fight “a revolution within the revolution” for equality and against the raging machismo of so many of their compatriots.

 The film is told through a series of interviews with five women, Dora Maria Téllez (pictured at right), Claudia Alonso, Sofia Montenegro, Gioconda Belli, and Daisy Zamora, and intercut with archival film, newscasts, and photos.
 Dora Maria becomes a sort of breakout star among them, especially given her pivotal role in the assault on the National Palace, seen as a turning point in the overthrow of the Somoza dictatorship.
 She then became the first Minister of Health, leading to the eradication of polio and massive reductions in malaria and other illnesses as health care was provided to the masses.

 But all of these women are remarkable, and today continue their fight.
 Despite the Sandinista government re-taking power in 2006, they now face many of the same repressive barriers they had torn down previously, including a nationwide abortion ban.
-They also find their contributions to the revolution and as early government leaders suppressed and forgotten.
+They also find their contributions to the revolution and as early government leaders suppressed and forgotten, literally removed from historical records and monuments that instead celebrate current president Daniel Ortega.

-This is one of the best documentaries I have seen in a while, and I hope gets seen enough to make it into contention for next year’s Academy Awards.
+This is one of the best documentaries in a while, and is hopefully seen widely enough to make it into contention for next year’s Academy Awards.
 It’s certainly Oscar-worthy.
-If this is the best movie I see at SXSW this year, I will have had a great festival.

 4.5 out of 5 stars